gregoryjohncarter/gregoryjohncarter/README.md

 - 👋 Hi, I’m @gregoryjohncarter
-- 👀 I’m interested in ... learning code foundations with the web dev boot camp @UConn
+- 👀 I’m interested in ... learning during the UConn web dev. boot camp 2021-2022
 - 🌱 I’m currently learning ...
-MySQL
+Model-view-controller / Handlebars
 - 💞️ I’m looking to collaborate on ... homework and assignments.
-- 📫 How to reach me ... email me on Gmail <gregoryjohncarter>.
+- 📫 How to reach me ... email me on Gmail @gregoryjohncarter.

 <!---
 gregoryjohncarter/gregoryjohncarter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.